Milton Avery: Career

 The Phillips Collection in Washington, D.C., was the first museum to purchase one of Avery's paintings in 1929; that museum also gave him his first solo museum exhibition in 1944.
 He was elected a Fellow of the American Academy of Arts and Sciences in 1963.

 Avery had a serious heart attack in 1949.
 During his convalescence he concentrated on printmaking.
 When he resumed painting, his work showed a new subtlety in the handling of paint, and a tendency toward slightly more muted tones.

 Death

 Milton Avery died at Montefiore Hospital in the Bronx, New York, on January 3, 1965, following a long illness, and is buried in the Artist's Cemetery in Woodstock, Ulster County, New York.
 After his passing his widow, Sally Avery, donated his personal papers to the Archives of American Art, a research center of the Smithsonian Institution.

-Milton Avery is represented by Xavier Hufkens, Karma, and Victoria Miro.

 Style and influence

 Avery's work is seminal to American abstract painting—while his work is clearly representational, it focuses on color relations and is not concerned with creating the illusion of depth as most conventional Western painting since the Renaissance has.
 Avery was often thought of as an American Matisse, especially because of his colorful and innovative landscape paintings.
 His poetic, bold and creative use of drawing and color set him apart from more conventional painting of his era.
 Early in his career, his work was considered too radical for being too abstract; when Abstract Expressionism became dominant his work was overlooked, as being too representational.

 French Fauvism and German Expressionism influenced the style of Avery's early work, and his paintings from the 1930s are similar to those of Ernst Ludwig Kirchner.
 By the 1940s, Avery's painting style had become more similar to Henri Matisse, and his later works use color with great subtlety.
 According to art historian Barbara Haskell, "serenity and harmony" characterized all of Avery's work, especially his late work, which, "more than ever, exuded a world of low-key emotions from which anger and anxiety were absent."
 In her 1981 book on Avery, art historian Bonnie Grad proposed that the contemplative, lyrical quality of Avery's work should be seen in light of the tradition of the pastoral mode in art and literature.